 - 5.3.1 The agency provides an Independent Birth Family Counselling and support service.
 This service is provided by Adoption Plus Limited on behalf of Central Bedfordshire Council and Bedford Borough Council Adoption Agency.
 Adoption Plus is an independent adoption support agency. - 5.3.2 The aim of the service is to provide birth relatives of children who might be adopted an opportunity to talk about their feelings.
-Although the agency are involved in commissioning this service, Adoption Plus will undertake all counselling work with the birth family members and the counselling will be confidential unless concerns arise about the safety or welfare of a child. - 5.3.3 The contract with Adoption Plus was renewed in 2011/2012 and at that time the arrangements for how the service is provided were changed to provide more flexibility for those accessing the service and to encourage a greater take up by birth parents.
+Although the agency are involved in commissioning this service, Adoption Plus will undertake all counselling work with the birth family members and the counselling will be confidential unless concerns arise about the safety or welfare of a child. - 5.3.3 The contract with Adoption Plus was renewed in 2012/2013 with ongoing contract reviews to ensure there is maximum support for those accessing the service and to ensure optimum take up by birth parents.